LIT-Protocol/vincent-smart-account-signer/README.md

 ### Step 1: Setup ZeroDev Smart Account
 **File:** `src/setupZeroDevAccount.ts`

-- Creates an ECDSA validator using the owner's private key
+- Creates an ECDSA validator using the owner's private key (or generates a random one if not provided)
 - Deploys a Kernel v3.3 smart account on Base Sepolia
-- Deploys the account with an empty user operation
+- Deploys the account with an empty user operation (gas sponsored by ZeroDev paymaster)
 - Returns the account address and validator for later use

 **Key outputs:**